itsalaidbacklife/CuttleRender/README.md

 TODO:
 -Enable the one-offs
 	-collapse_stack
+		-NEXT: Finish destroyAllPoints()
-		-Action now exists and is called when a user declines countering a new one-off with a two -collapse_stack currently calls a test function that at top of GameController -Make a unique function for each one-off
+		-THEN: Make each effect function and tie them to their string in chooseEffect -Action now exists and is called when a user declines countering a new one-off with a two -collapse_stack currently calls a test function that at top of GameController -Make a unique function for each one-off